aardappel/lobster/lobster/docs/source/README_FIRST.md

 Lobster was designed and implemented by Wouter van Oortmerssen (aardappel at gmail dot com / strlen.com).

-It has been released under the ZLIB open source licence.
+It has been released under the Apache v2 open source licence.

 Read about the [design philosophy, history and future][11].